Kostas Antetokounmpo: Chicago Bulls (2022)

 On October 14, 2022, Antetokounmpo signed a two-way contract with the Chicago Bulls.
 He was waived by the Bulls on December 16, 2022, without appearing in a game for the team at the NBA level.

 Fenerbahçe (2022–2023)

 On December 19, 2022, Antetokounmpo signed with Fenerbahçe Beko of the Turkish Basketball Super League (BSL).
 In 14 EuroLeague games, he averaged 2.7 points and 0.8 rebounds, playing around 7 minutes per contest.
 On June 20, 2023, he mutually parted ways with the club.

 Panathinaikos (2023–2025)

 On June 22, 2023, Antetokounmpo signed a two-year contract with Panathinaikos of the Greek Basket League and the EuroLeague, where his older brother Thanasis had previously played for two seasons.
 On February 5, 2025, coach Ergin Ataman announced that Antetokounmpo would be parting ways with the defending EuroLeague champions.
-On February 11, 2025, he was officially waived by the team.
+On February 11, 2025, he mutually parted ways with the team.

-Murcia (2025)
+UCAM Murcia (2025)

-Antetokounmpo finished out the 2024–2025 campaign playing for Spanish club Murcia.
+Antetokounmpo finished out the 2024–2025 campaign playing for Spanish club UCAM Murcia of the Liga ACB and BCL, signing in February 2025.

-Olympiacos (2025–present)
+Olympiacos (2025–2026)

 On July 10, 2025, Antetokounmpo signed a two-year contract with Olympiacos.

+Loan to Aris (2026)

+On January 4, 2026, it was announced that Antetokounmpo would be loaned out to Aris of the Greek Basketball League and the EuroCup.
+The news came as Olympiacos announced the signing of Tyrique Jones.
+The move was officially announced by Olympiacos on January 9, 2026.

+Aris (2026–present)

+On July 5, 2026, Antetokounmpo signed a three–year deal with Aris Thessaloniki of the Greek Basketball League (GBL) and the EuroCup.